 In my experience, becoming a mom is like becoming an amateur photographer.
 There's just something about the need to capture every single coo and sorta-smile that leaves you obsessed with all things photography.
 I know I couldn't stop taking selfies with either one of my children.
 In fact, I still can't.
 So make no mistake, there are more than a few mandatory

 there's a major photo discrepancy between the first six months of my first child's life, and the first six months of life with my second child.
 It wasn't intentional, to be sure, but I definitely took way too many pictures of my oldest.
 There's just something about capturing all the "firsts" that's both exhilarating in the moment and comforting when you realize your baby is growing up way too fast.
 My daughter made me a mom, after all, and I wanted to document just what that transition meant.
 For both of us.

 quite as many photo albums to flip through.
 Having said that, here are the pictures you absolutely have to take in the first six months of your little one's life and before the moments are gone forever.
 The "Just Entered The World" Photo

 pictures of your newborn as humanly possible.
 Actually, it's a rite of passage.
 It doesn't matter your baby is hours old and looks almost identical to most other babies — this is your baby.
 So, go ahead.
 Snap to your heart's content and never stop.
 I haven't.
 The "Leaving The Hospital" Photo

 This is definitely worth taking, if only so you can look back and laugh at how terrified everyone involved looks.
 I don't know about you, but I was flabbergasted that the doctors and nurses were letting my partner and I

 your baby's first bath is nothing short of terrifying.
 You need to be sure you get every splash, every tear (yours, not the baby's), and every awkward "how do we clean that? look you'll share with your partner and/or support person.

 My daughter's first time getting a rinse in a plastic tub was arguably one of the most ridiculous events of my life.
 She was so small and my partner and I were

+so scared.
 The "Obligatory Month-By-Month" Photo

 If you don't already take a photo every month to show the progress your baby is making in the growing department (because a lot can change in those six months), you'd better catch up now.
 I didn't participate in an official staging of these photos with either child, because I took a lot of pictures as it was.
 But if I could go back, I would.
 Whenever I see someone post one with the caption "I'm 3 months old today" I feel a slight twinge of regret.

 The time just goes by so fast, take the pictures and take them now.
 The "It's Either A Smile Or Gas" Photo

 When your baby is between 1- and 6-months-old, you don't always know if your sweet angel is smiling because he or she feels joy, or if it's a reaction to their bodily functions.
 In the end, though, does it matter?
 I mean their faces are hilarious regardless.